BrownieTr/2800-202510-BBY02/README.md

 ## Credits, References, Licenses

 ## AI Acknowledgement
-AI is used as per Surprise Challenge #2 to generate a quote based on the sport the user is queueing up for.
+-AI is used as per Surprise Challenge #2 to generate a quote based on the sport the user is queueing up for.
+-Used AI to implement the search user feature.
+-Used AI to help with CSS.

 ## Contact Information

 Luis Saberon: lsaberon@my.bcit.ca
+Raymond Yang: ryang74@my.bcit.ca
+Brownie Tran: ktran103@my.bcit.ca
+Yang Li: yLi